Taxus baccata Hedge Plants Description

-Yew is a dense evergreen hedge that is dark green in colour with bright green spring growth and autumnal red fruits which are much sought after by birds but harmful to humans, pets and livestock - we strongly advise not to eat them.
-Yew is often believed to be a very slow-growing hedge plant, but in reality, it generally grows by 30/40cm pa so not as slow as many people think - but once it reaches its desired height, its easy to maintain.
+Taxus baccata (English Yew) is a dense evergreen hedge that is dark green in colour with bright green spring growth and autumnal red fruits.
+The fruits are sought after by local birds, but are harmful to humans, pets and livestock - we strongly advise not to eat them.
+Yew is often believed to be a very slow-growing hedge plant, but in reality, it generally grows by 30/40cm per annum - not as slow as people might think.
+Once Yew reaches its desired height, it's easy to maintain.
 If you're looking for a classic looking conifer hedging plant, we recommend English Yew.

 Ordering mature extra tall hedging plants (2.5m +)

 Customers rarely order these plants online (although it does happen, and you can do if you prefer).
 Customers tend to discuss their requirements with us, so we can explain the size of the plant they are interested in.
 We will provide a photograph of the actual stock you would receive and discuss the delivery options - as well as providing a bespoke quote with a variable discount on larger orders.
 We can also advise how to plant and care for your mature hedging plants to ensure you are delighted with the outcome.
 Plants that have been ordered are 'dug up' so they are fresh from the soil for the minimum number of days before being replanted.
 Please allow a minimum of 7 days between placing an order and receiving the delivery.
 The nurseries we work with lift plants every day in peak autumn and spring seasons and it is a tried and tested process to get them from Holland to the UK, so even if you have not used this sort of mature root ball hedging plant before, please be reassured that thousands of plants are managed in this way each year.
 Because root ball lifting involves some inevitable damage to the fine root structure, we strongly recommend that all root ball hedging

 are re-planted with the RHS endorsed friendly fungi, RootGrow.